-- Cooked freekeh
+- Cooke freekeh or rice

 - Add oil, followed by flour and whisk continuously until mixture is thick and darkens (about the color of peanut butter).

-Stir in veggie mix.
+- Stir in veggie mix.
 Season with thyme, cayenne, salt, and pepper.

-Add chicken broth and tomatoes to the veggie mixture; stir.
-Add okra and sausage.
+- Add chicken broth and tomatoes to the veggie mixture; stir.

 - Bring mixture to a low boil.
 Allow gumbo to cook for 30 minutes.

 - Add crabmeat, and shrimp, cook another 5 minutes.